 Serinus has interests in a minor property at Sturgeon Lake in Alberta, Canada.
-This asset is not currently producing and has a future abandonment liability associated with it of CAD\$1.7 million, of which \$0.1 million was undertaken in the first quarter of 2016.
+This asset is not currently producing and has a future abandonment liability associated with it of CAD\$1.7 million, of which \$0.1 million was undertaken year to date 2016.